 - It can be very physically demanding on a parent to pick up and put down their child multiple times, especially at bedtime or in the middle of the night.

-- It can take longer for the child to fall asleep, sometimes up to 2 hours with over 100+ pick ups.
+- It can take a long time for the child to fall asleep, sometimes up to 2 hours with over 100+ pick ups that first night.

 - For some babies this method is too stimulating and can cause frustration for the baby and parents when it is dragged out for too long.